How to Visit the Forbidden City

 Underestimating Tiananmen security

-The square has its own check before you reach the FC ticket gate.
+The square has its own check before you reach the Forbidden City ticket gate.
 Allow 30-45 min buffer.

 Trying to enter East or North gate